 The rapid advancement of renewable energy technology means that these sites present unique hazards for fire service response, such as live electricity, stranded energy and unique battery chemistry behaviour that challenges conventional firefighting approaches.
 As a result, considerable risks are presented to firefighters who respond to this type of infrastructure during emergency incidents.

-Our Department can provide advice and support for the design of these facilities.
+Our Department can provide advice and support with regards to the proposed design of these facilities.
 This advice takes into account the safety and protection of the community, environment and responding firefighters.

 As an Australasian Fire and Emergency Service Authority Council member, we have collaborated with stakeholders nationally and internationally to assist with the development of a number of national guidelines relating to the operation, modification or design of this type of infrastructure.
 These guidelines provide information relating to incidents involving Photovoltaic and Battery Energy Storage Systems.
-You can find the AFAC guidelines below:
+You can find the AFAC guidelines on their website as linked below:

 We advocate a holistic approach to fire and emergency risk management for such sites.